 No one likes poorly written marketing emails, which is why Grammarly is a godsend.

 Even if you’re a proficient writer, you’ll occasionally encounter days when you make silly little grammatical errors that could ruin the campaign you’re working on.
 Grammarly finds and highly every mistake you make.
+Whereas, I prefer Microsoft Word (old student habits die hard), Grammarly is equally as effective checker that you can use in Google Chrome.

 Every email marketer knows that an essential part of the job is getting the right landing page designed for each campaign.